GoogleCloudPlatform/eventarc-samples/eventarc-events/EventListGenerator/output/README_devsite.md

 - [Using Pub/Sub](/eventarc/docs/reference/supported-events#using-pubsub)
 - [Using third-party sources](/eventarc/docs/reference/supported-events#using-third-party-sources)

+Note: Since Google Cloud IoT Core is being retired on August 16, 2023, the Cloud IoT events will also be deprecated at that time.
+Contact your Google Cloud account team for more information.

 ## Directly from a Google Cloud source

 For more information, see [All trigger targets](/eventarc/docs/targets.md).